oliverdelancey/NimFormattedFile/README.md

 ### Prerequisites

 - [Nim](https://nim-lang.org/)
+- [`clapfn`](https://github.com/oliversandli/clapfn) A command line argument parser library.

 The easiest way to install Nim is to use [choosenim](https://github.com/dom96/choosenim#choosenim).
+This will also install [nimble](https://github.com/nim-lang/nimble), which can be used to install clapfn (see clapfn's [Installation](https://github.com/oliversandli/clapfn#installation) instructions).

 ### Installation